| Academy Awards for 1970By Patrick Mondout

 excruciatingly unfunny" and "an embarrassment to everyone"

 by Los Angeles Times critic Charles Champlin.
+As expected, Patton was the big winner

 with Best Picture, Best Actor, Best Director, and Best Writing awards.